sk-karisma/DBMS_project/README.md

 # Hospital Management System –  DBMS

 ## Project Overview

 The Hospital Management System is a comprehensive database-driven application designed to streamline the operational, administrative, and clinical functions of a hospital.
 The system facilitates efficient management of patient records, appointments, billing, doctor scheduling, test results, and room assignments.

-This solution improves hospital productivity by reducing manual paperwork, minimizing administrative delays, and ensuring secure and quick access to centralized medical data.
+This solution improves hospital productivity by reducing manual paperwork, minimizing administrative delays, and ensuring secure and quick access to centralized medical data .
+The system is designed with scalability and modularity in mind, making it adaptable to future enhancements and integrations.

 ##  Abstract

 This project aims to develop a robust Hospital Management System using database concepts and web technologies.
 Key features include: